Introduction

 7b73a62c-bfd2-4a8a-ba9f-bfcbfd234c89,[email protected],Charlie,Brown

-Either the id or email field must be present.
-If both are present, the id field will be used to identify the user.
-If neither are present, the upload will fail.
+Either id or email field must be present to identify the user, otherwise the upload will fail.

 Submit a Track Event